 The ovaries produce the hormones oestrogen and progesterone.
-If both ovaries have been removed or if you’ve had radiation therapy to the pelvic area, you will no longer produce these hormones and you will stop having periods.
+If both ovaries have been removed or you’ve had radiation therapy to the pelvic area, your body will no longer produce these hormones and you will stop having periods.
 This is called menopause.
-For most women, menopause is a natural and gradual process that starts between the ages of 45 and 55.
-If you have not already entered menopause, these treatments will cause sudden menopause.
-If you have already been through menopause, the symptoms of menopause may come back.

 Menopausal symptoms include:

 - dry or itchy skin